Hao Zhao (赵皓)

 What's New

-[Oct 07, 2024] Our work on many-shot ICL is featured by MIT Technology Review China 🎉!
+[Oct 07, 2024] Our work on Many-Shot ICL Alignment is featured by MIT Technology Review China 🎉!

 [May 02, 2024] One work on data selection for Instruction Fine-Tuning LLMs was accepted to ICML 2024.